Baby Tub To Wash Your Newborn In

 Parents love that this tub grows with the baby from stage 1-4, is easy to store and comes with a squeeze bottle and a little cup to make washing up easy.

-The Boon Soak 3-Stage Bathtub is a favorite for those who have a large double sink to use in the kitchen.
+The Boon Soak 3-Stage Bathtub is a favourite for those who have a large double sink to use in the kitchen.

 We consider it high tech because it has a contoured back design and an adjustable and removable bum pad which can help position the baby.
 The drain plug changes color according to the water temperature so no additional temperature gauge is needed.